Keyboard shortcuts

 Building with Rust

-This guide covers building Tasker step handlers with native Rust using the tasker-worker-rust and tasker-shared crates in an Axum application.
+This guide covers building Tasker step handlers with native Rust using the tasker-worker and tasker-shared crates in an Axum application.

 Quick Start